anipalur/anipalur.com/README.md

 - This blog was built with [Hugo][hugo-link] using the [Stack][stack-link] theme by [Jimmy Cai][jimmy-link].
   Portions of this theme have been modified to meet my needs.
-  These modifications are listed on the [Licence](https://anipalur.com/license/#list-of-modifications "View a list of modifications made to the Stack theme.") page.
+  These modifications can be viewed on this repository.
 - Thanks to [nayafia's CONTRIBUTING.md template](https://github.com/nayafia/contributing-template "View nayafia's contributing guide.") for inspiring this project's [CONTRIBUTING.md][contributing-link] file!
 - Thanks to [readme.so](https://readme.so "Visit readme.so!") for helping create this README.md file!

-## Licenses
+## Licences

 ### Source Code